-The trend in biophysical modelling is to present data using visual techniques such as heat maps, which while being effective tools for visually communicating complex patterns qualitatively, make it difficult to pull out quantified data points.
-The most common connectivity values reported in the the reviewed studies–when a connectivity matrix was presented–were self-recruitment (39.9%), local retention (35.3%) and global settlement success of larvae (23.9%; Table 4).
+The trend in biophysical modelling is to present data using visual techniques such as heat maps, which while being effective tools for visually communicating complex patterns qualitatively, they are not amenable to the extraction of exact metric values.
+The most common connectivity values reported in the reviewed studies–when a connectivity matrix was presented–were self-recruitment (39.9%), local retention (35.3%) and global settlement success of larvae (23.9%; Table 4).
 However, while these response metrics were explicitly described, we were only able to extract actual values from 70.0%, 62.0%, and 42.0% of the studies in which connectivity matrices were described for self-recruitment, local-retention and settlement success respectively.

 Based on the extracted data, there was a large spread of the mean self-recruitment amongst the models, ranging from 0-98%, depending on the study, with a median self-recruitment percentage of 13.0%.
-Local retention, while mentioned for 31.7% of studies, we were only able to get mean local retention values for 5.5% of the models.
+Local retention, while mentioned for 31.7% of studies, was only available for 5.5% of the models.
 Mean local retention ranged from 0.3-46.0%, with a median value of 6.0%.
-Overall mean settlement success of the larvae was extracted for 18.0% of the studies, ranging from 0.1-80% successful settlement rates, with a median of 17.0%.
-The mean dispersal distance was obtained for 15.2% of the studies with a median value of 78.2 km (range of 9.1-952 km).To put these values into context for a site x - from all the larvae spawned at site x, 17.0% of them successfully settled at site in the system, of which 5.5% settled back to site x.
-For all larvae that settled at site x, typically 13.0% of them originated at site x and each particle travelled about 78.2 km.
+Overall mean settlement success of the larvae (available from 18.0% of the studies), ranged from 0.1-80% with a median of 17.0%.
+The mean dispersal distance (available from 15.2% of the studies) had a median value of 78.2 km (range of 9.1-952 km).

-The high percentage of successfully settled larvae per model is unusual, much higher than we expected.
+The percentage of successfully settled larvae per model seems unusual high.
 It was expected that the settlement success would be extremely low, even if mortality is not included in the system.
 Perhaps because many studies have reported potential connectivity instead of realised connectivity (realised is a more accurate measure offset by biological processes such as egg production and mortality).
 The large ranges amongst the metrics for self-recruitment, local retention and settlement success, was also unexpected.
 However, the large range of input parameters must be responsible for such variations - in the next section we explore how these modelling decisions affect these common metrics.

 Influence of modelling decisions on connectivity values

 As indicated above, much of the variation observed in connectivity values and patterns across the reviewed study will be driven by modelling environments and especially parameterisation decision.
-Below we attempt to use the body of reviewed literature to assess the impact of various model and parameter choices on resulting connectivity values.
+Here we attempt to use the body of reviewed literature to assess the impact of various model and parameter choices on resulting connectivity values.
 As indicated in the methods section above, we have restricted consideration to only those model characteristics/input parameters and output connectivity metrics that were shared amongst the majority of studies.
-Specifically we look at the impact four modelling environment characteristics (choice of model, model resolution, model design and study system) and four biological parameterisation decisions (larval duration, competency window, larval mortality and movement behaviour) on four key metrics of connectivity (self-recruitment, local retention, settlement success & dispersal distance).
+Specifically we look at the impact of four modelling environment characteristics (choice of model, model resolution, model design and study system) and four biological parameterisation decisions (larval duration, competency window, larval mortality and movement behaviour) on four key metrics of connectivity (self-recruitment, local retention, settlement success & dispersal distance).
 Note there are situations where there were not enough data points to make valid comparison of specific connectivity metrics.

 Modelling environment